-Squalene also allows other ingredients to absorb and penetrate more efficiently into the skin.
-At the end of the day, squalene makes for a more radiant, youthful face.
+Squalane also allows other ingredients to absorb and penetrate more efficiently into the skin.
+At the end of the day, squalane makes for a more radiant, youthful face.

-Now that you know what squalene is, let’s discuss how to use it.
+Now that you know what squalane is, let’s discuss how to use it.